KippAD/portfolio-project-3/README.md

 <p  align="center"><img  src="assets/readme-images/ascii-title.png" width="50%"></p>

 - **Colorama** - Gives color and background color to text within the application.
 As mentioned previously, this is useful in giving a consistent experience for the user by categorizing the text in the application to different functions and processes.
 For example cyan text always indicates to a user that an input is required, red text is a warning, and green indicates that a user action has been accepted.
-As a user continues to use the application they will also build familiarity with the actions associated with the colors.
+As a user continues to use the application they will build familiarity with the actions associated with the colors.

 <p  align="center"><img  src="assets/readme-images/colorama.png" width="50%"></p>